Absolventa/ereignishorizont-client/README.md

 which was part of a project
 for the [Rails Girls Summer of Code](http://railsgirlssummerofcode.org).
 Its three main contributors are the
-Rails Girls Susanne and Tam, and their coach Carsten who worked on the project from July 2 - September 30, 2013 at the [ABSOLVENTA](http://www.absolventa.de) offices in Berlin.
+Rails Girls Susanne and Tam, and their coach Carsten, who worked on the project from July 2 - September 30, 2013 at the [ABSOLVENTA](http://www.absolventa.de) offices in Berlin.